atosques/atosques/README.md

 -->

 I am a second year student pursuing a combined major in Computer Science and Environmental and Sustainability Sciences at Northeastern University.
 I have a interest in UX/UI, data science, and database development and look forward to extending my experience within these careers.
 I have proficiencies with languages like Java, Python, and SQL.
 I am familiar with HTML, CSS, and JavaScript.
 For software, I enjoy using of Figma and MySQL  when developing, and I have used IDEs like Intellij, Eclipse, and VSCode while developing.

+I have recently completed a project using Python and SQL!
+It is a simple planner database that stores users, co-users of calendars, calendars, events, and categories.
+I am excited to set the repository to public mid December once I clean it up. :)